Tmate6/QolPoint/README.md

 **Change the name** by entering it in the textbox and pressing enter.

 **Add/remove buttons inside the folder** by clicking on "Edit Items".
 The slide preview will change to the contents of that folder.
-You can go back to the main slide by pressing the back arrow on the right.
+You can go back to the main slide by pressing the back arrow on the left.

 ![SCR-20230131-qtx](https://user-images.githubusercontent.com/121255421/215845550-798c948e-6861-49df-a8a4-f04ded7a8afd.png)
 ![SCR-20230131-qu7](https://user-images.githubusercontent.com/121255421/215846589-1dca85a1-1ed9-4dcf-9c47-a609e927a1fc.png)